ckb-js/lumos/packages/transaction-manager/README.md

   });
 ```

-Especially in browser enviroment, if you want to use `localStorage` as the storage, you can create a `TransactionStorage` instance like this:
+Especially in browser environment, if you want to use `localStorage` as the storage, you can create a `TransactionStorage` instance like this:

 ```ts